ryfow/ClojureDart/README.md

 # Maturity

-ClojureDart is a work-in-progress but it's good enough for the bravest Clojurists to put in in production.
+ClojureDart is a work-in-progress but it's good enough for the bravest Clojurists to put it in production.
 Learn more about [what's going on.](NEWS.md)

 # Who is behind it?